sunpy/sunpy-sphinx-theme/README.md

     from sunpy_sphinx_theme.conf import *

+and make sure you do not have the `html_theme` variable defined elsewhere in `conf.py`.

 ## Dropdown

 If you want to add entries to the dropdown menus you can find them in `sunpy_sphinx_theme/conf.py`.